 Properly sealed, this ahi tuna steak will keep in the fridge for 2 days.

-I wouldn't leave it to consume the next day but if you really need to, refrigerate it and reheat it in the oven at about 200 degrees Fahrenheit on a baking sheet or baking dish until just warm.
+I wouldn't leave it to consume the next day but if you need to, refrigerate it and reheat it in the oven at about 200 degrees Fahrenheit on a baking sheet or baking dish until just warm.

-Recipe
+Recipe Card

-2 Minute Air Fryer Tuna Steak
+Air Fryer Tuna Steak Recipe

 INGREDIENTS